 This volume will be essential reading for students and scholars interested in environmental law and governance in the Pacific region, as well as policy-makers, practitioners and NGOs involved in the development and implementation of environmental law and policy.

 Margaretha Wewerinke-Singh and Evan Hamman

-2. Environmental Law in a Context of Legal Pluralism
+2. Environmental Law in the Context of Legal Pluralism

 Margaretha Wewerinke-Singh and Sarah Mead

-Margaretha Wewerinke-Singh is an Assistant Professor of Public International Law at Leiden University and an Adjunct Senior Lecturer in Environmental Law at the University of the South Pacific.
+Margaretha Wewerinke-Singh is an Assistant Professor of Public International Law at Leiden University, the Netherlands, and an Adjunct Senior Lecturer in Environmental Law at the University of the South Pacific.

-Evan Hamman is a Lecturer in the school of law at Queensland University of Technology.
+Evan Hamman is a Senior Lecturer in the School of Law at Queensland University of Technology, Australia.